Hooton nails it

 Conventional wisdom says an opposition should hold back policy until just a few weeks before an election.
 The idea is to avoid scrutiny by interest groups, adoption by the government or boredom among voters.

-Instead, with the next election as many as 94 weeks away, Bridges confirmed in his State of speech on Wednesday that National would repeal the Auckland petrol tax, freeze other petrol taxes, repeal any new capital gains tax (CGT) and not introduce any other new taxes.
+Instead, with the next election as many as 94 weeks away, Bridges confirmed in his State of the Nation speech on Wednesday that National would repeal the Auckland petrol tax, freeze other petrol taxes, repeal any new capital gains tax (CGT) and not introduce any other new taxes.

 Yeah good to see National actually coming up with policy early on.
 I hope it continues.
 I understand there will be a number of policy discussion drafts in major areas out in the first half of this year.

-As a move to protect the real value of family incomes, the promise is almost impossible to oppose, although Finance Grant Robertson tried valiantly, saying it was “reckless”, “empty” and would create a “fiscal hole” requiring cuts to social services.
+As a move to protect the real value of family incomes, the promise is almost impossible to oppose, although Finance Minister Grant Robertson tried valiantly, saying it was “reckless”, “empty” and would create a “fiscal hole” requiring cuts to social services.

 Aside from making Robertson defend automatically increasing families’ real tax burden, the political value of Bridges’ very specific promise is that it contrasts with a Government certain to get on the wrong side of the tax debate and already trying to hide its lack of policy clarity with bureaucratic waffle.

-There is a difference between a tax cut, and preventing stealth tax increases. will look very bad if they campaign on continuing to increase tax takes by stealth.
+There is a difference between a tax cut, and preventing stealth tax increases.
+Labour will look very bad if they campaign on continuing to increase tax takes by stealth.
 Why should hard working wage earners get taxed more just because of inflation?

 The Prime Minister will soon regret declaring 2019 “the year of delivery”. …